Cardiology Nursing….Nurses Caring For The Heart

 The American Heart Association is a great resource.
 The site is full of information for nurses and student nurses, as well as for the general public.
 This site is a great reference for patient education tools and resources.
 It covers information on healthy living, the symptoms of heart attack and stroke, details on the DASH diet and much more all at your fingertips.

-It's My Heart is a great patient resource for pediatric cardiology nurses.
-This site is an excellent resource for reference materials on acquired and congenital heart defects.
+It’s My Heart is a great patient resource for pediatric cardiology nurses.
+This site has been an excellent resource for reference materials on acquired and congenital heart defects.
 Families will find helpful information.
 They can connect with other families and find support here as well.
+This site appears to be done but has expanded outside of the Houston area.
+We will update the resources soon but are leaving it here for anyone who wants to research.
+It’s My Heart was started my a local family who went through it themselves and were a great support group.